Health and Safety Consultants & Accreditation Experts

 With Beaconrisk, you can take an effective health and safety course all about slips, trips and falls.
 This course will introduce you to some of the facts and figures related to slips, trips and falls, and will dispel some of the main rumours and myths regarding them.

 You will hear of real-life examples in this course - incidents of slips, trips and falls and what steps could've been taken to prevent them.
-We’ll also inform you of the current laws associated with occupational health and safety and how it relates to slips, trips and falls.
+We’ll also inform you of the current laws associated with occupational health and safety and how they relate to slips, trips and falls.

 Asbestos Awareness

-At Beaconrisk, we offer a variety of effective courses to improve the safety of your workplace - including an Asbestos Awareness Course.
+At Beaconrisk, we offer a variety of effective courses to improve workplace safety - including an Asbestos Awareness Course.
 In this course, you’ll learn all about the risks associated with working with asbestos.
 This can help you recognise asbestos and where it’s used, and ultimately minimise the risks.

 Manual Handling